jkosla/microservices-demo/README.md

 This successfully enabled Prometheus to scrape metrics from the front-end service, and Grafana was configured to update its dashboard with real-time data from Prometheus.

 ### 3. Automating Infrastructure with Terraform
 To further streamline the process, I implemented Terraform for Infrastructure as Code (IaC).
 Using Terraform, I defined resources such as the VPC, EKS cluster, and IAM roles.
-The infrastructure was automatically provisioned by Terraform, making it repeatable and scalable.
+The infrastructure was automatically provisioned by Terraform, making it repeatable and scalable (files in `deploy/kubernetes/terraform`)

 Terraform configuration for the AWS provider, VPC, and EKS cluster:
 ```hcl